Fluke 117 Electricians’ True RMS Multimeter

 So the meter does lose a bit of accuracy on the D/C at the high voltages but stalls well within its spec, so I’m quite happy that the meter is sitting at 31.5 on my passable.
 I’m showing 31.8, so that’s pretty close as well.
 I’m more or less happy than we do expect the meter accuracy to be a little bit less accurate considering it’s an electrician’s meter.
 But it’s still good for a reference check, I mean, if you’re checking a volt rail, you’re going to know if there’s a problem. if you’re studying a 30-volt rail you’re going to know if there’s a problem, so this is more than sufficient for getting the job done and it’s more than accurate enough for the work as well.

 We are just going to disconnect the power supply, and let’s take a look at the meter on resistance.
 First, we’re going to switch to resistance mode, and then we’re going to grab a couple of test resistors out of the Packer VM.
 We are not going to go for a whole bunch.
 We’re going to see how it does with lower first, and then we’re going to see how accurate the meter is compared to some of the others.

-So here we have a one-ohm resistor, and as you can see that’s 0.9 so that’s telling me this meat is pretty accurate on low resistance because we know it is a 0.92-ohm resistor formal Ohm’s test that we did like I said, I’m not going to get into testing hundreds of different resistance values just to check if it’s accurate you can almost guarantee it’s going to be well within spec, there we go one more resistor here 10k showing 9.8 4K.
+So here we have a one-ohm resistor, and as you can see that’s 0.9 so that’s telling me this meat is pretty accurate on low resistance because we know it is a 0.92-ohm resistor formal Ohm’s test that we did as I said, I’m not going to get into testing hundreds of different resistance values just to check if it’s accurate you can almost guarantee it’s going to be well within spec, there we go one more resistor here 10k showing 9.8 4K.
 That’s still pretty well happy with that now.
 One of the other functions, that I like about this meter and the reason why I like fluke meters.